Jane Anger: Life and career

 Scholars know virtually nothing about Jane Anger's life.
-Jane Anger is known only as the writer of the pamphlet, Jane Anger Protection for Women (1589).
+Jane Anger is known only as the writer of the pamphlet, Jane Anger Her Protection for Women (1589).
 There was more than one Jane Anger living in England at the time, however, none of them have been identified as the writer of the pamphlet."
-According to Moira Ferguson, the history of surnames for this period suggest that her surname was probably derived from the Anglicized French "Anjou",.
+According to Moira Ferguson, the history of surnames for this period suggest that her surname was probably derived from the Anglicized French "Anjou".
 Anne Prescott argues that," presumably, the Jo.
 Anger, whose poem on the author appears at the end of the volume, was a relative or spouse.
 Others have suggested that "Jane Anger" was the pseudonym of a male writer.
 Other evidence suggests that Jane Anger may be a real woman, not a "ventriloquising man," and her work breaks free from gender limitations.
 In The Crooked Rib, Francis Lee Utley argues that the anonymous poem, "ye are to yong to bring me in: An old lover to a young gentlewoman" might have provoked Anger's sharp defense."